Nhlanhla Mkhwanazi Accuses Presidency of Interfering With Investigations

 • He testified on the second day of the Madlanga Commission of Inquiry's public hearings in Tshwane

-• Mkhwanazi said that the presidency reportedly meddled in the investigation of a mine's murdered general manager
+• Mkhwanazi said that the presidency reportedly meddled in the investigation of the murder of a general manager at a mine

 Tebogo Mokwena, Briefly News’ Deputy Head of the Current Affairs desk, South Africa, covered a range of criminal activities, including cash-in-transit heists, kidnappings, taxi violence, police investigations, police shootouts, and court cases at Daily Sun for over three years.